thecredibleway/thecredibleway-com/docs/faq/questions/im-a-good-person-and-my-good-deeds-will-get-me-to-heaven.md

 ## The Insufficiency of Human Goodness

-We are often quick to compare ourselves to others, judging our *goodness* relative to those we perceive as *worse*. *"I'm not a murderer, I help my neighbors, I donate to charity"* we might think, and these are indeed good things!
+We are often quick to compare ourselves to others, judging our *goodness* relative to those we perceive as *worse*. *"I'm not a murderer, I help my neighbors, I donate to charity"* we might think and these are indeed good things!
 But God's standard is not relative; it is absolute. **He doesn't compare us to each other - He compares us to Himself - His perfect holiness.**

 Furthermore, the motivation behind our good deeds matters.
-Are they performed out of genuine love for God and neighbor, or are they subtly motivated by a desire for recognition, self-satisfaction, or even a subconscious attempt to earn favor with God?
+Are they performed out of genuine love for God and neighbor or are they subtly motivated by a desire for recognition, self-satisfaction or even a subconscious attempt to earn favor with God?
 The Bible teaches that even our *righteous acts* are like *filthy rags* in God's sight when they are tainted by self-righteousness or a lack of true devotion ([Isaiah 64:6](https://www.biblegateway.com/passage/?search=Isaiah%2064%3A6&version=NKJV)).
 If our good deeds